My Pregnancy Calculator

 Fact-checked:

-Finding out you're expecting twins, triplets, or more is an incredible moment filled with double the joy and double the questions!
+Finding out you're expecting twins, triplets, or more is an incredible moment filled with double the joy and double the questions.
 One of the first questions is about your due date.
-While the initial calculation uses the same methods as a singleton pregnancy, the timeline and expectations are unique.
-This calculator will help you establish your 40-week Estimated Due Date (EDD), which will serve as the essential benchmark for tracking your babies' growth throughout your special pregnancy.
+While the starting calculation follows the same 40-week pregnancy timeline used for singletons, the likely delivery window for multiples is usually earlier.
+This calculator helps you set that benchmark and estimate the delivery window for the type of multiple pregnancy you select.

 Your Due Date vs. Your Likely Delivery Week

 This is the most important concept for parents of multiples to understand.
-While your EDD is calculated at 40 weeks, it is very rare for a multiple pregnancy to reach this date.
-The 40-week date is a crucial tool for monitoring, but the actual average delivery time is earlier.
-Your doctor will often plan for an earlier delivery to ensure the health and safety of both you and your babies.
+While the benchmark due date is calculated at 40 weeks, it is uncommon for a multiple pregnancy to continue that long.
+Doctors still use the 40-week timeline to track growth and milestones, but the expected delivery timing is usually earlier for safety.

 • Single Baby: 40 weeks